Advanced flag parsing in standard Go

 configuration file path

 Flags may be defined by calling functions named after the type of data that needs to be parsed.
-Basic types are usually available.
-For instance:
+Basic types are available:

 // These functions defines a named flag with a default value and usage string.